A structured method for text-based personality analysis.

 This dimension does not measure social ease, the number of people mentioned, or the desire to belong to a group.

-The key question is not simply whether other people are present in the text, but whether they function as a genuine regulating environment for the process.
+The key question is not simply whether other people are present in the text, but whether they act as a genuine regulatory environment for the process.

 The strongest result is the one that best withstands comparison.